zilishen/documentation/content/nms/nim/tutorials/templates/reverse-proxy-tutorial.md

 > {{ $input.ExecTemplateAugments "main" }}
 > ```

-The word "main" can be replaced with other augment injection points, such as "http-server" or "http-upstream."
+The word "main" can be replaced with other augment injection points, such as "http-server" or "http-upstream." blah

 1. In the template file list, select **base.tmpl**.
 2. Copy and paste the following Go template into the **base.tmpl** file editor.